MoisesCard/Lens-Trends/README.md

 <h2 align=center> Wire Frame</h2>
 https://docs.google.com/presentation/d/1iLYm10FqVvkIcgcDiiF8iGenutwdtN9n5_-FSEEmFu8/edit?usp=sharing

+<h2 align=center> Description <h2>
+  <p> Lens Trends is a site that shows users photos based on their selected interests.
+Photos are generated based on the user so every user trend is unique.
+Photos are free for every user and they can be used on any project the user desires. </p>

 <h2 align=center> User Story </h2>

 <p> As a user I want to be able to view photos based on my interest.</p>